 The surname Baskcomb was first found in Wiltshire, where they held a family seat from ancient times, after the Norman Conquest in 1066.
 They were conjecturally descended from Edward a tenant of William d'Eu as shown in the Domesday Book taken in 1086 by William Duke of Normandy showing the lands granted by the king to his nobles.

 Early History of the Baskcomb family

-Another 149 words (11 lines of text) covering the years 1600 and 1975 are included under the topic Early Baskcomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baskcomb research.
+Another 75 words (5 lines of text) covering the years 1600 and 1975 are included under the topic Early Baskcomb History in all our PDF Extended History products and printed products wherever possible.

 Baskcomb Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Baskcomb include Bascum, Bascomb, Bascome, Bascombe, Bascom, Baskomb, Boscomb and many more.